 Common symptoms of a cold include runny nose, congestion, cough, and sore throat.
 The symptoms of the flu tend to be far more severe, as the influenza viruses are capable of causing severe lung infection, pneumonia, and even respiratory failure.
-They also tend to affect your joints—hence general achy feeling over your body.
+They also tend to affect your joints—hence that general achy feeling over your body.
 The most common way these viruses are spread is via hand-to-hand contact – so washing your hands and basic hygiene is important if other family members are affected.
 Often the reason we suffer with the flu is that the immune system is compromised.
-This can be due to low levels of key nutrients but also lifestyle factors such as stress and lack of sleep.
+This can be due to a number of reasons including low levels of key nutrients.

-Vitamin D. There are many studies to show that people with higher vitamin D levels contract substantially fewer cold, flu, and other viral infections Vitamin D also down regulates inflammatory compounds and optimal levels may help reduce the risk of autoimmune diseases.
+Vitamin D. There are many studies to show that people with higher vitamin D levels contract substantially fewer cold, flu, and other viral infections.
+Vitamin D also down regulates inflammatory compounds and optimal levels may help reduce the risk of autoimmune diseases.
 Studies also suggest that higher vitamin D levels are associated with a decreased risk of contracting a seasonal viral infection.
 There are only a few food sources of vitamin D as our main source is sunlight.
 Oily fish, mushrooms, full fat milk will contain a little but most people may benefit from a supplement.
-It is recommended you take a blood test to check your levels before supplementing.
-Home test kits are available
+For this reason the UK Government recommends all adults take a supplement of 10mcg through the Autumn/winter.

 Antioxidants.
 Immune cells like other cells need protection from damage by free radicals.
 Free radicals stop our immune system from functioning optimally.
 This is one of the reasons why antioxidants are important immune-system aids.
 Studies have shown that supplementing with antioxidants like vitamins C, E, and A stimulate immune function.
 Vitamin C is a key component of the immune system and also helps lower inflammation in the body.
 Vitamin C enhances the production and action of white blood cells; for example it increases the ability of neutrophils (a type of white blood cell) to attack and engulf viruses.
 Vitamin C has been shown to reduce the chances of catching a cold, and may speed up recovery from a cold.
 As it is water soluble take a supplement in doses through the day – 500mg every 2-3 hours up to 3g daily.
 Excess can have a laxative effect.

 Vitamin E is a powerful fat-soluble antioxidant.
 It protects the cell membranes of the immune system and other cells and enhances the effectiveness of lymphocytes.
-Avocados are a great source of vitamin E. Snack on nuts and seeds too for a healthy dose.
+Avocados are a great source of vitamin E. Other good choices include nuts and seeds.

 Other immune supporting antioxidants are phytonutrients including proanthocyanidins found in berries, grapes and grapeseed extract.
 In laboratory studies, proanthocyanidins increased the power of natural killer cells, and decreased inflammatory chemicals.
 Elderberry supplements have been shown to be effective in the prevention and treatment of influenza, which may be due to its high flavonoid content.